danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 {% figure %}
   {% img src: 20160619-DSCF7929-Edit, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Lightening over the campsite where we were staying, _Kamp Kalebić_.{% endfigcaption %}
 {% endfigure %}

 Once we'd eaten we headed back to the tents to get ourselves sorted for the evening, and as we were getting everything straight the skies opened and the rain pounded down around us.
 Every couple of seconds the sky would flash which would be quickly followed by the ground shaking from the thunder.
 After an hour or so the rain stopped so I grabbed the camera and ran down to the waterside and started photographing the lightening.
 Less than five minutes later the rain returned so we ran back to the tents for the night.